CNES/S1Tiling/docs/use.rst

       .. _DataSource.tile_to_product_overlap_ratio:
   * - ``tile_to_product_overlap_ratio``
-    - Percentage of tile area to be covered for a pair of Sentinel-1 products to be retained.
+    - Percentage of tile area to be covered for a single or a pair of Sentinel-1 products to be retained.

+      The number is expected as an integer in the [1..100] range.

 .. _Mask: